This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 - Go shopping!
 Even though the islands are small they have some great little boutiques, like the vintage store at Casa Vintage on Gili T.

 - Probably the most Instagrammed spot on the Gilis, the swing at Hotel Ombak Sunset is a must.
 Keep in mind that it’s often pretty crowded and a line to get on the swing.
-But I’ve heard rumors about more swings popping up around the island, so it might be worth looking into.

 - The Gilis aren’t the best place in Indonesia to surf, but you can still catch quite a decent swell on the south coast of Gili T and Air.